The step by step process on how to become a registered nurse

 A registered nurse (RN) is a healthcare professional who has completed a nursing program and passed the National Council Licensure Examination (NCLEX-RN).
 They provide direct patient care, educate patients and the public about health conditions, and work to promote health and prevent illnesses.
 RNs may specialize in areas such as geriatrics, pediatrics, oncology, obstetrics, etc.

-My Journey becoming a Nurse
+My Journey to Becoming a Nurse.

-In my experience, I had to apply to nursing school after completing of the required classes.
+In my experience, I had to apply to nursing school after completing the required classes.
 And a large portion of my acceptance relied on my grade point average from my pre-required classes.

-Some jobs and states do not require you to have a certification to be a nursing assistant… typically if you have been in nursing school for one year that also applies you for a candidate to be a nursing assistant.
+Some jobs and states do not require you to have a certification to be a nursing assistant… typically if you have been in nursing school for one year that also applies to you for a candidate to be a nursing assistant.

-I started as a critical care nurse… which typically doesn’t always happen… majority of time they want nurses to work a medical-surgical floor or telemetry or lower acuity floor for a year before working in critical care.
+I started as a critical care nurse… which typically doesn’t always happen… the majority of the time they want nurses to work a medical-surgical floor or telemetry or lower acuity floor for a year before working in critical care.

-I worked as a nightshift critical care nurse for a year and six months before I began travel nursing.
+I worked as a night shift critical care nurse for a year and six months before I began travel nursing.

-My first year in nursing holy moly….. did I get my butt kicked….. multiple nights of tears crying… stressful…. a full-time job and switching from working part-time with school to FULL TIME WITH LONG AND BUSY 12 hour shifts.
+My first year in nursing holy moly….. did I get my butt kicked….. multiple nights of tears crying… stressful…. a full-time job and switching from working part-time with school to FULL TIME WITH LONG AND BUSY 12-hour shifts.

 I have definitely had my fair share of being bit, kicked, and spit on patients.
 Cleaning up vomit, blood, bodily fluids, poop, and urine… I have put in many Foley catheters and many IV.
 I have done CPR on multiple patients and have been under some super stressful situations.
-The thing about being a nurse or working in the medical field is that whatever you do…. how you act… carry out things…. talk…makes an impact on your patients their families and your patients care…
+The thing about being a nurse or working in the medical field is that whatever you do…. how you act… carry out things…. talk…makes an impact on your patients their families and your patient’s care…

 My most significant piece of advice and the advice my manager told me being a nurse….. you may be having the worst day and everything could be going wrong… BUT things could always be worse…